What is Catchafire?

 How do I apply?

-CFSA will be granting one-year memberships to 100 nonprofits in southern Arizona.
+CFSA will be granting one-year memberships to 500 nonprofits in southern Arizona.
 If your organization is interested in applying for a fully-funded, year-long membership, we ask that you complete a short online form through Common Grant Application.
 This short form should take 20 or less minutes to complete.
-The completed form is due July 22, 2019 at 5 pm.
+The form will open on July 20, 2020 and the completed form is due August 14, 2020 at 5 pm.

 First-time users of Common Grant Application: click here.
 If you have already applied for a grant using Common Grant Application you should have an account.
 Returning users click here.

 We ask that if you are not serious about utilizing this membership, please do not apply.
 Memberships are not transferable and the fee is paid by CFSA, regardless of your use.
 Please note, if your organization is selected for a 2020-21 membership and does not utilize the Catchafire during the program year, you will not be eligible to receive this capacity building opportunity in the future.

 Granted memberships are valid until July 21, 2021, and your organization will be able to post and complete as many projects as you wish during that time frame.